Fixups and Fixup Chains

 Figure 15: The Fixup Chains menu item available under Administration.

 - The Add Fixup Chain dialog opens, where you should enter a Name and a Comment if needed.
-The Internal Name is automatically created based on the name entered, but it can be changed.
+The Key is automatically created based on the name entered, but it can be changed.
 Please note that the key must be unique.

 - To save the Fixup Chain, click on Save.